|Vice Chair||Elizabeth (Pit) Rink|

 As well as Chairman of the Trustees of Lakeland Arts, he was Vice Chairman of Governors at Compton Verney Art Gallery in Warwickshire, a trustee of the John Moores Painting Prize and a member of the council of Grizedale Arts.

 Elizabeth (Pit) Rink was a Senior Lecturer in the Department of General Practice and Primary Care at Saint George’s Hospital Medical School University of London.
-She has contributed to many papers and conferences, and for eight years until 2010 was Chairman of Ataxia UK, a research and support charity for people with a degenerative neurological condition.
+She has contributed to many papers and conferences, and for eight years until 2010 was Chairman of Ataxia UK, a research and support charity for people with a degenerative neurological condition, and currently is on the Scientific Committee of Ataxia UK.
 She is based in London but has a home in the Lake District.
-Pit Rink is Vice Chairman of the Trustees for Lakeland Arts, and has a keen interest in the Arts & Crafts.
+Pit Rink is Vice Chairman of the Trustees for the Lakeland Arts Trust, and has a keen interest in the Arts & Crafts.

 Director of the National Heritage Memorial Fund and the first Director of the Heritage Lottery Fund between 1995 and 2003 and Chair of the Heritage Alliance between 2004 and 2010, Anthea Case has had extensive experience of funding bodies.
-She previously had a successful career in HM Treasury and has a strong interest in the arts.
-She directs the Arcadia Fund and is Chair of the East of England National Trust Regional Advisory Board, a Commissioner for Architecture and the Built Environment (CABE) and is a Trustee of a number of Heritage, Museum and Philanthropic charities in England and the US.
+She previously had a successful career in HM Treasury and has a strong interest in the arts and heritage.
+She currently directs the Arcadia Fund and has been a Trustee of a number of Heritage, Museum and Philanthropic charities in England and the US.
 In 2003 she was awarded a CBE for services to heritage.

-Director of the National Gallery of Scotland, Michael Clarke oversaw the Playfair Project (1999-2004) which created a new complex in the centre of Edinburgh, comprising the National Gallery of Scotland, the Royal Scottish Academy and the Weston Link, which currently attracts around 900,000 visitors annually.
+Former Director of the National Gallery of Scotland, Michael Clarke oversaw the Playfair Project (1999-2004) which created a new complex in the centre of Edinburgh, comprising the National Gallery of Scotland, the Royal Scottish Academy and the Weston Link, which currently attracts around 900,000 visitors annually.
 An expert on French painting, he has published widely, including books on English watercolours and the landscape painter Camille Corot.
 He is a fellow of the Royal Society of Edinburgh.
+Michael Clarke is a Trustee of Thirlestane Castle Trust, and a member of the Government’s Works of Art In Lieu of Tax Advisory Panel.

-Anthony Collinson qualified as a Solicitor in 1972 and has acted for private clients as a director of Whiteside & Knowles Limited, Morecambe which firm has now merged and become JWK Solicitors Ltd.
+Tony Collinson qualified as a Solicitor in 1972 and acted for private clients as a Director of Whiteside & Knowles Limited, Morecambe which firm merged and became JWK Solicitors Ltd. He is no longer a director and due to retire as a practising solicitor at the end of September 2018.

-Anthony was Secretary of the local Law Society for over ten years and a former Trustee of St John’s Hospice, Lancaster.
-He is a Trustee of Westfield War Memorial Village, The Rainbow Centre (formerly Age Concern) and Lakeland Arts, and Hon.
-Secretary for the Hulme Educational Charity.
+Tony was Secretary of the local Law Society for over ten years and a former Trustee of St John’s Hospice, Lancaster.
+He is a Trustee of Westfield War Memorial Village, Lakeland Arts and former Trustee of the Rainbow Centre (formerly Age Concern) and Hulme Educational Charity.

 His interests are country pursuits, gardens, antiques and art and woodland planting and conservation.